imdecay/openhab-docs/installation/synology.md

 ## Configuration

-The location of configuration files by openHAB differs depending on wether or not a shared folder named `public` exists:
+The location of configuration files by openHAB differs depending on whether or not a shared folder named `public` exists:

 * with public share folder: `/volume1/public/openHAB2/conf/`
 * without public share folder: `/volume1/@appstore/openHAB2/conf/`